vdslv/location-state/README.md

 # location-state

-Get location permission status of the app
+Capacitor plugin for location permission request and state.

 ## Install